The Parallel Projects & Plastic Pollution

-We are working with Team Seas and The Interceptor Trash Collector Boat to clean up the rivers, oceans, and beaches.
+We are working with Team Seas and Ocean Cleanup's Interceptor Trash Collector Boat to clean up the rivers, oceans, and beaches.

 2) RAISE AWARENESS ABOUT PLASTIC POLLUTION

-The lesson plans includes the book "Garbage Guts" written by scientist Dr. Auman who has studied human impacts on seabirds for over 25 years and researched plastic ingestion and the effects of marine debris and on albatross birds. .
-Her findings were shocking as she discovered an extraordinary amount of seabirds living on a remote island away from city life and their 'guts were full of garbage'.
+- the book "Garbage Guts" written by scientist Dr. Auman who has studied human impacts on seabirds for over 25 years and researched plastic ingestion and the effects of marine debris and on albatross birds. .
+Her findings were shocking as she discovered an extraordinary amount of seabirds living on a remote island away from city life and their 'guts were full of garbage'

 - recycling centers can't keep up with the extreme use of single use plastics